GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-11-gn-crossmap-gem.md

 This project started at the [Catalogue of Life workshop][slides] in Leiden, which happened in March 2015.
-The main focus of the hackathon was to figure out how to help national checklist teams to create, maintain and compare data in their checklists.
+The main focus of the hackathon was to figure out how to help national checklist teams to create, maintain and compare data in their data.
 We determined 3 main approaches

 1. **Crossmapping** checklists against other checklists and/or reference sources
 2. **Annotation** of crossmapped data -- ability to share metadata, report mistakes